 “It seemed important,” Rose said.
 “He was here for so long.
 I’m sure you’d feel better if you told me.”

 “I love you too, Helen,” Rose said.
 “When I opted to share my life with you, it was for the good and the bad.
 I don’t care what happened.
-I want to be here to help you.
-No matter what.”
+I want to be here to help you, no matter what.”

 Helen sighed again.
-“Ok, Rose,” Helen said.
+“Ok, Rose,” she said.
 “Vincent is dying of cancer.
 He wants to make things right before he dies.
 The doctors are only giving him two weeks at most.
 Before he goes, he wants to reconcile with my son.”

 “Da’Quarius?”
 Rose asked.
 “What did he ever do to him?”

 “Not you, Da’Quarius,” Helen said.
-“My son.
-Paulie.”
+“My son, Paulie.”

 Rose stared at Helen’s face not knowing what to say.